Tutorial | Awesome Learning to Hash Add your paper to Learning2Hash

 Implementation (GRH)

-We now investigate how learning the hyperplanes (i.e. learning to hash) can afford a much higher level or retrieval effectiveness.
-To recap we will be developing the supervised learning to hash model Graph Regularised Hashing.
+Next, we explore how learning the hyperplanes (i.e., learning to hash) can significantly enhance retrieval effectiveness.
+Specifically, we’ll be working with the supervised learning to hash model, Graph Regularised Hashing.

-Our first step is to use the training dataset to construct an adjacency matrix that GRH will use as its supervisory signal for learning the hashing hyperplanes.
-If two images share the same class label they have adjacency_matrix[i,j]=1 and adjacency_matrix[i,j]=0 otherwise.
-In Python we can construct this adjacency matrix from the class label vector:
+Our first step involves using the training dataset to build an adjacency matrix, which GRH will use as a supervisory signal for learning the hashing hyperplanes.
+In this matrix, if two images share the same class label, then adjacency_matrix[i,j] = 1; otherwise, adjacency_matrix[i,j] = 0.
+In Python, we can construct this adjacency matrix using the class label vector:

 adjacency_matrix=np.equal.outer(labels_train, labels_train).astype(int)